-Instructions before the surgery or procedure
+Instructions Before the Procedure or Surgery

 One to seven days before the procedure or surgery, a nurse will call you.
 You may get more than one call.
-If you have not been contacted by 4 p.m. the day before the procedure or surgery, call the location listed above.
+If you have not been contacted by 4 p.m. the day before the procedure or surgery, call the location checked on page 1.
 During the call, the nurse will get a health history and discuss the following information:

-- Current health status recent or current sickness, like a cough, cold, fever, or rash - Arrival time usually 2 hours before the surgery or procedure, depending on the location - Questions about parking and directions - How long you should plan on staying at the hospital or procedure or surgery center - Eating or drinking restrictions - There will be food and drink the patient cannot have before the procedure or surgery. - It is very important to follow the directions to avoid any problems (complications).
+- fever, or rash

+- depending on the location

+- Questions about parking and directions

+- How long you should plan on staying at the hospital or procedure or surgery center

+- Eating or drinking restrictions

+- at the location listed on page 1.

+- or surgery.

+- (complications).